mdinicola/supereffective/README.md

 - pnpm v8 for package management
 - Turborepo (turbo) to accelerate running scripts
 - NextJS 14 + React 18 for the website
-- CSS Modules for styling without styling libraries (but considering TailwindCSS)
+- CSS Modules for styling without styling libraries
 - React Context for state management (to be replaced by Redux Toolkit or Zustand)
 - MDX + [FrontMater CMS](https://frontmatter.codes/) as the local/static CMS
 - Next Auth, Prisma and Neon.tech PostgreSQL for authentication and dex data storage